 He said yes—and Mother approved.
-Thus began a tradition that continued for much of the rest of our lives.
+Thus began a tradition that continued for much of the rest of his life.
 Father spent so much time needing to look far above himself, so I loved providing him the opportunity to soar with me above the streets and see everyone else from the perspective that they would normally see him.
 He could also do that from inside an aircraft, of course, but this way we could be alone and get a chance to bond as I held onto him tightly and beat my wings for the both of us, watching the wonder on his face as the wind rushed through his hair.
-It was on one of our flights together that I revealed to him that I was falling in love with someone.
+It was on one of our flights together that I revealed to him, before anyone else, that I was falling in love with someone.
 I experienced numerous encounters with multiple Zgorbian males throughout my life, laying many eggs as a result, since I accepted my duty to help restore my species, just like Father had.
-But, also just like Father, my true love and partner of many years was a Quorilaxian.
+But, my true love and partner of many years was a Human.
 Mother and Father were not the only people close to me who set an example of finding love between species, however.
 Uncle Drab’s time in the military brought him to Alquabor, where he met the girl who became my aunt, and together they adopted an Alquaborian son and a Quorilaxian daughter, my cousins.
-As you can imagine, this meant that our extended family portraits managed to be an even more extraordinary sight to behold than Mother, Father, and I by ourselves, even though the three of us already constituted the most unique immediate family unit on the planet.
+As you can imagine, this meant that our extended family portraits managed to be an even more extraordinary sight to behold than Mother, Father, and I by ourselves, despite the three of us already constituting one of the most physically unique immediate family units on the planet.

 I am perpetually humbled by the splendor of this universe; not merely by the astounding power of what towers overhead but by the intricate beauty of what cowers underfoot.
 Sometimes we only pay attention to the giants among us, but when we focus more closely, we can see others they rely upon who are not so easily noticed.
 The lives of these multitudes that scuttle about largely unseen may not be as prestigious as their more visible counterparts, but they occupy roles equally essential, not existing merely to be trampled by those of seemingly nobler birth.
 No being lives only to serve; all live to serve each other.
 Even that which cannot command our respect should still receive it.

-If this experience has taught me anything, it is that we are really not all that different.
+For my entire life I have struggled to understand why all of this death and destruction had to happen to get us to this point.
+Sometimes, perhaps the only way to truly understand is to understand you cannot understand; nevertheless, I still try.
+We are really not all that different.
 I have come to realize that war is an omnipresent force throughout the entire universe that can manifest itself anywhere and at any time.
 However, I also recognize that there is another force always present, regardless of what planet you are from.
 That force, of course, is love.
-Love and war are the universal languages, the two constants of all sentient life, and it is the balance of these that regulates the course of events in the entire universe.
+Love and war are the universal languages, the two constants of all sapient life, and it is the balance of these that regulates the course of events in the entire universe.
 Ironically, these two seemingly opposite powers are not always in conflict; in fact, they are often closely intertwined, with one leading to the other in a constant cycle.
 We will fight for that which we love, but war can unite us and bring us closer together, making us realize what is truly important and worth fighting for.
 That is how I try to justify all of this suffering.

 In my long life, I have been extremely fortunate to never personally be traumatized by the horrors of war.
 The Quorilaxian Empire has entered a long period of peace.
 War seems to have disappeared from our lives, but I know better.
 War will never die; it will only come and go with the ebb and flow of the tide.
 Who knows what time will bring to the shores of Quorilax?
-Whatever happens, I am convinced that we will have nothing to fear, for I know he will continue to stand here as a sentinel, protecting the land and the people he loved so dearly.
+Whatever happens, I am convinced that we will have nothing to fear, for I know he will continue to stand here as a sentinel, protecting the land and the people he loved so dearly, even before most of them loved him in return.
 The stars that shine on the Quorilaxian Empire will never burn out under his watch.

 AND A NEW BEGINNING